polyatomic/modelling/bokpredict/README.md

 ## Example

 1. Go to the RC subdirectory and run `set_env`.
-1. Go to the `examples` subdirectory and run
+1. Go to the `examples/benzene` subdirectory and run
 ```
 bokpredict -p params.txt > res.txt
 ```